An Introduction to DESTRUCTION

 Whether breaking something down or erasing from existence, destruction is a complex gesture.
 An essential part of recreation and renewal, it can be violent, cathartic, a beginning, an end.
 Works of art affected by the contentious act of destruction balance on a knife-edge of existence – where are the limits of destruction and creation?
 What can be said of works that no longer have physical presence as a result of it, whether deliberate or accidental?
 The writers of fine print’s twelfth issue pick apart the conceptual and symbolic approaches that artists use to address the potential of destruction.

-Eleanor Amor (SA), Anna Dunnill (VIC), Darby Hudson (VIC), Kylie Maslen (SA), Ella Mudie (NSW), Elyas Alavi (SA), Becca Freezer (SA) and Fulvia Mantelli (SA) begin the conversation, with others joining them over the coming weeks.
+Eleanor Amor (SA), Anna Dunnill (VIC), Darby Hudson (VIC), Kylie Maslen (SA), Ella Mudie (NSW), Elyas Alavi (SA), Becca Freezer (SA) and Fulvia Mantelli (SA) begin the conversation.